duartegroup/metallicious/docs/source/examples.rst

 Example 1: Quick start
 ------------

-Simple paramterization of the cage with 2 metals.
-As an imput we provide coordination file in PBD format and non-bonded force-field paramters in *.top format (GROMACS).
-Morover LJ paramters of the Ru and Pd are taken from universal force-field (vdw_type=uff), as they are only one available for Ru metal.
+Simple parametrization of the cage with 2 metals.
+As an input we provide coordination file in PBD format and non-bonded force-field parameters in *.top format (GROMACS).
+Moreover, LJ parameters of the Ru and Pd are taken from universal force-field
+(vdw_type=uff), as they are only one available for Ru metal.

 .. code-block:: python